ali-bazzoun/quizup-be/best_practices.md

 - PHPUnit – standard testing framework
 - Mockery or PHPUnit built-in mocks – mocking DB behavior
 - Faker – for generating fake test data

+## solid principles

+### Single Responsibility Principle (SRP)

+- **Controllers:** Their sole responsibility is to handle incoming HTTP requests, validate input (often by delegating to a validation service/component), call appropriate services to perform the core logic, and then format and return an HTTP response (e.g., JSON).
+They shouldn't contain business logic or direct database queries.
+- **Services:** Contain the core business logic.
+For example, a UserService might handle user registration, login verification, profile updates, etc.
+- **Models/Entities:** Represent your data structures.
+- **Repositories (Optional but Recommended):** Encapsulate the logic for fetching and persisting data, abstracting the database from your services.

+## Open/Closed Principle (OCP)

+Your system should be open for extension but closed for modification.

+- Using interfaces for services or repositories allows you to swap out implementations (e.g., a different database, a mock for testing) without changing the controller code that uses them.
+- Middleware can be added to the request/response pipeline without altering core controller or service logic.

+## Liskov Substitution Principle (LSP)

+Subtypes must be substitutable for their base types.
+When using inheritance (though favor composition), ensure derived classes can replace their parent classes without altering the correctness of the program.

+- Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
+- Define small, specific interfaces.
+For example, instead of one large DataAccessInterface, you might have UserReaderInterface and UserWriterInterface.
+- Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g., interfaces).
+Abstractions should not depend on details.
+Details should depend on abstractions.
+- Dependency Injection (DI): This is key.
+Instead of a controller creating its own service instance ($userService = new UserService();), the service (or its interface) is "injected" into the controller, typically via its constructor.
+This makes your code more modular, testable, and flexible.
+DI containers can automate this process.